SheetaI/archinstall-vm/README.md

  - **Done!**

 # Important:
- The script is designed to autoloop download of packages if you encountered some errors.
+ The script is designed to autoloop download of packages if it encountered some errors.
 This will make sure everything is properly downloaded & installed.